-The University of Maryland Medical Center (UMMC) is the state’s busiest liver transplant center.
-For more than 5 years, we have performed one of the highest numbers of liver transplants annually on the East Coast.
+The University of Maryland Medical Center (UMMC) performs liver transplants on a continual basis.
 View our liver transplant fact sheet.

 Through the University of Maryland Liver Center, we manage every aspect of liver disease for you.
 If you need a transplant, we understand your needs and will work to find the best solution for your long-term health.

 Patients and families who choose UMMC can be confident in our:

 - Good outcomes, even for the sickest patients: Our transplant results are in line with national standards.
 This result is particularly noteworthy because we work with patients who have the most severe liver diseases and transplant needs.

 - Transplant for HIV-positive and hepatitis C-positive patients: We can transplant patients who are positive for hepatitis C or HIV.
 Learn more about advances in hepatitis C treatment.

 - Living donor transplant: Our program is the #2 living donor liver transplant program in the United States for patient and graft survival.
 We offer living donor transplant for adult and pediatric patients.
 Learn more about living donor liver transplant.